-Competing on price doesn’t just sound awful; it’s a race most brands can’t run forever, even if they wanted to.
-In most industries (brain surgery and rocket ships excluded), there’s always someone younger, scrappier, with a leaner team, who can afford to charge less for something similar to what you offer.
+Conventional wisdom suggests there are two ways to compete as a business: price and value.
+In B2B, competing on price doesn’t just sound awful; it’s a race most brands can’t run forever, even if they wanted to.
+In most industries, there’s always someone younger, scrappier, with a leaner team, who can afford to charge less for something similar to what you offer.
 Does it matter if their offering isn’t quite as good?
 Nope.
-Unless you scale like Amazon, it’s a race to the bottom—even if it’s a slow slog.
+Unless you scale like Amazon, it’s a race to the bottom.

 5) It gives you more agency.

-While that may be frustrating, it’s important to take ownership over what you can control.
+One of the more frustrating things about your brand story is that you don’t have total control over it.
+Your story is partly what you communicate and partly how people perceive what you communicate.
+While that may be frustrating, it’s important to take ownership of what you can control.
 If you don’t promote your brand story, people will write their own narratives about you—or, worse, disregard you entirely.

 We live in an increasingly transparent world.
 This is, for better or worse, a by-product of the Internet age.
 That’s why it’s much better to develop your brand’s story by design (personally, and with intent) than by default (whatever the Internet conjures up).